 There is a PCB for each of the 5 voltage sources.
-There is also a PCB for the PIC microcontroller (with relay drivers) and a PCB for the 600V range.
+There is also a PCB for the PIC microcontroller (with relay drivers) and a PCB for the 600V range (this is a 300V fixed supply, which switched in serial to the anode card).
 Finally there are 10 PCBs for the relay matrix, each with relay drivers and I2C interface.
 As communication interface to the PC a USB card is present.